 These banks operate under strict financial regulations and have long-standing customer trust.

-In India, banks are regulated by institutions such as the Reserve Bank of India.
+In India, banks are regulated by institutions such as the ** Reserve Bank of India **.

-Official source: https://www.rbi.org.in
+Official source: RBI

 Key Differences: Fintech vs Traditional Banking